ollama/ollama/docs/faq.md

 ## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?

-No, Ollama runs 100% locally wherever you have installed it.
-Other than downloading the models, we never reach out anywhere, and models are never updated using your questions and answers.
+No, Ollama runs 100% locally wherever it is installed.
+Other than downloading the models, Ollama never reaches out anywhere, and models are never updated using your questions and answers.

 ## How can I use Ollama in Visual Studio Code?

 There is already a large collection of plugins available for VSCode as well as other editors that leverage Ollama.
-You can see the list of [extensions & plugins](https://github.com/jmorganca/ollama#extensions--plugins) at the bottom of the main repository readme.
+See the list of [extensions & plugins](https://github.com/jmorganca/ollama#extensions--plugins) at the bottom of the main repository readme.

 ## How do I use Ollama behind a proxy?